n-lina/Machine-Learning-Robot-Competition/README.md

 ### Technologies Used
 -   **Gazebo Physics Engine:** the 3D Robotics simulation that served as the competition surface
 -   **Robot Operating System:** a flexible framework for writing robot software, used to define the robot object
--   **Python Programming Language:** used to process the robot's interactions with its environment; used to implemenent autonomous navigation, alphanumeric character detection via a neural network, and object detection via OpenCV
+-   **Python:** used to process the robot's interactions with its environment and to implemenent autonomous navigation, alphanumeric character detection via a neural network created using Keras, and object detection via OpenCV
     -    **OpenCV:** used Open Computer Vision to allow the robot to sense its environment and to avoid pedestrians and the truck.
 -   **Keras:** a deep learning API written in Python, running on top of Tensorflow
 -   **Tensorflow:** the open-source library for a number of various tasks in machine learning